tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/architecture/transformations.rst

 where neither is Cartesian, will typically involve first transforming to Cartesian elements, and then transforming to your output state type.
 For a number of combinations of state types, a direct conversion is available.

+TODO: introduce element index enums

 Note that most, but not all, of these types of elements can also be used for the definition of a :ref:`translational state propagator <translational_propagator_types>`, where these elements are numerically propagated (instead of the typical Cartesian elements of the Cowell propagator).
 By definition, each element set that can be propagated has conversion functions available in Tudat, but not necesarilly vice versa.

-In case you are also working with rotational motion, in Tudat the following representations for attitude/orientation are available:
+**Rotational** In case you are also working with rotational motion, in Tudat the following representations for attitude/orientation are available:

 - Quaternions.
 - Modified Rodrigues parameters.
 - Exponential map.

 Transformation between these elements is done by passing through quaternions first (TODO: include link to rotational state propagation).
-For rotational dynamics, the derivative can be expressed as either angular velocity, or time-derivative of the rotation matrix.
+For rotational dynamics, the derivative can be expressed as either angular velocity, or time-derivative of the rotation matrix (see :ref:`above <frame_orientations>`)

 Kepler elements
 ---------------

 The Kepler elements are the standard orbital elements used in classical celestial mechanics, and are represented as a size 6 vector in Tudat.
 The meaning of each of the six entries is given in the `API docs <https://py.api.tudat.space/en/latest/element_conversion.html#notes>`_.
 In this list you can see something peculiar: both the Semi-major Axis index and Semi-latus Rectum index are defined as index 0.
 The latter option is only applicable when the orbit is parabolic (when the eccentricity is 1.0).
 That is, if the orbit is parabolic, element 0 does not represent the semi-major axis (as it is not defined) but the semi-latus rectum.
 Converting to/from Cartesian state is done using the :func:`~tudatpy.astro.element_conversion.cartesian_to_keplerian` and :func:`~tudatpy.astro.element_conversion.keplerian_to_cartesian` functions, and requires the gravitational parameter of the body w.r.t. which the Keplerian elements are defined, in addition to the state itself.

 Often, these functions will be used in conjunction with numerical propagation, where the properties of bodies are stored in an object of type :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies`

 .. code-block:: python